-- 1) Extends the sunset on the HCA by five years, from January 1, 2025, to January 1, 2030. - 2) Specifies the definition of "housing development project" for the purposes of the HCA includes both discretionary and ministerial projects, as well as projects to construct single family dwelling units. - 3) Clarifies that appeals and public meetings related to density bonus law are counted for the purpose of the five hearing limit in the HCA, and specifies "hearing" does not include an appeal related to a legislative approval required for a proposed housing development project. - 4) Provides, regarding the HCA's demolition and replacement provisions, that: - a) The replacement requirements must be followed, despite local density requirements that may be in conflict; - b) Relocation and right-of-first-refusal requirements no longer apply to occupants of any protected units that are persons or families of above moderate income; and - c) The right of first refusal provided to occupants of protected units would not apply when the new development would be any of the following types of housing: - i) Transitional housing or supportive housing units; - ii) Units in a nursing home, residential care facility, or assisted living facility; and - iii) Certain affordable housing units where replacing them would violate requirements to provide units to even lower income residents than the existing tenants.
+- 1) Extends the ability for projects to apply under the HCA by five years, from January 1, 2025, to January 1, 2030, and gives those projects until January 1, 2034 to utilize the provisions of the HCA. - 2) Specifies the definition of "housing development project" for the purposes of the HCA to include both discretionary and ministerial projects, as well as projects to construct single family dwelling units.
+Further specifies that if a city did not apply the HCA to a ministerial project before the effective date of SB 8, they will not be subject to liability for not doing so. - 3) Clarifies that appeals and public meetings related to density bonus law are counted for the purpose of the five hearing limit in the HCA, and specifies "hearing" does not include an appeal related to a legislative approval required for a proposed housing development project. - 4) Clarifies that the HCA allows density restrictions, such as urban growth boundaries or conservation actions, that are adopted by initiative, so long as there is no net loss of housing capacity. - 5) Extends by one year the period for 100% affordable housing projects to utilize the provisions of the HCA, from 2.5 years to 3.5 years, after receiving its final approval. - 6) Provides, regarding the HCA's demolition and replacement provisions, that: - a) The replacement requirements must be followed, despite local density requirements that may be in conflict; - b) Any existing occupants that are required to leave their units must be allowed to return at their prior rental rate if the demolition does not proceed and the property is returned to the rental market; - c) Relocation and right-of-first-refusal requirements no longer apply to occupants of any protected units that are moderate-income or high-income households; and - d) The right of first refusal provided to occupants of protected units would not apply in the following circumstances: - i) In a development project that consists of a single residential unit located on a site where a single protected unit is being demolished. - ii) In units in a housing development in which 100% of the units, exclusive of a manager's unit or units, are reserved for lower income households, and the existing residents of the protected unit would be precluded from occupying the new units based on requirements of one or more funding source of the housing development.